Global HIV/AIDS Organizations

 KFF

-The Kaiser Family FoundationExit Disclaimer (KFF) is a nonprofit organization focusing on national health issues, as well as the U.S. role in global health policy.
+KFFExit Disclaimer is an independent source for health policy research, polling, and news, focusing on national health issues and the U.S. role in global health policy.
 KFF’s global health policy workExit Disclaimer focuses on providing the latest data and information on the U.S. role in global health to offer a comprehensive picture of the U.S. global health policy landscape, focusing on key issues facing policymakers, journalists, non-governmental organizations, and others working in the global health arena.
 In the area of HIV policy, KFF conducts research and analysis on current HIV-related policy issues, with a focus on the U.S. government’s response to the epidemic domestically and around the world.
 It also maintains a dashboardExit Disclaimer monitoring the status of PEPFAR countries’ progress toward achieving global HIV targets.